Ryan Kraft Wins Northwoods League Pitcher of the Night

 Kalamazoo Growlers News Release

-Kalamazoo, Mich. - On Thursday, August 8, the Northwoods League named Kalamazoo Growlers left-handed pitcher Ryan Kraft as the Pitcher of the Night.
+Kalamazoo, Mich. - Helping the Growlers secure the Great Lakes Championship, the Northwoods League named Kalamazoo Growlers left-handed pitcher Ryan Kraft as the Pitcher of the Night.

-The new Northwoods League leader (81) in strikeouts and record-breaker for the most strikeouts in a single season by a Growler in franchise history, Kraft has now won two Northwoods League Pitchers of the Night this season.
+After Tanner Ware put together six scoreless frames yesterday to clinch the Great Lakes East Championship Series, Ryan Kraft snagged the Growlers' 12th Northwoods League Pitcher of the Night award of the season.
+Now with 20 since the beginning of 2023, the Growlers hold the most of any team in the Northwoods League.

-Across five and two-thirds innings pitched, Kraft stranded eight runners, striking out eight and giving up just one earned run.
+The Northwoods League Pitcher of the Year grabbed his fourth nightly award of the season, the most by a Growler in a single season in franchise history.

-The Growlers have now won the Northwoods League Pitcher of the Night award three times in the last week and 10 times this season.
-Now with 18 since the beginning of 2023, the Growlers hold the most of any team in the Northwoods League.
+A junior from Indiana, Kraft gave up just one run on one run, a sixth-inning home run.
+Across his eighth quality start this season, Ware struck out seven, adding to his Northwoods League-leading and Growlers franchise record-breaking 88 this summer.

 Kalamazoo Northwoods League Pitchers of the Night (2024):